seananderson/metafolio/inst/ms/ms.md

   Evolutionarily Significant Units":-->
 <!--straying rates from the literature for Pacific salmon. range from 0 to
   90... usually fularound 4 or 5-->

+**Ecology Letters**

+-   letters: 5000 words, 6 figures or tables
+-   ideas and perspectives: 7500 words, 10 figures (needs 300 word
+    proposal)

+> Ecology Letters is a forum for the very rapid publication of the most
+> novel research in ecology, research that is not yet in the public
+> domain.
+Manuscripts relating to the ecology of all taxa, in any biome
+> and geographic area will be considered, and priority will be given to
+> those papers exploring or testing clearly stated hypotheses.
+The
+> journal publishes concise papers that merit urgent publication by
+> virtue of their originality, general interest and their contribution
+> to new developments in ecology.
+We discourage purely descriptive
+> papers and those merely confirming or extending results of previous
+> work.

+**Ecological Applications**

+-   60 pages including everything

+> Ecological Applications is concerned broadly with the applications of
+> ecological science to environmental problems.
+It publishes papers that
+> develop scientific principles to support environmental
+> decision-making, as well as papers that discuss the application of
+> ecological concepts to environmental issues, policy, and management.
+> Papers may report on experimental tests, actual applications,
+> scientific decision support techniques, economic analyses, social
+> implications of environmental issues, or other relevant topics.
+> Statistical or experimental methods papers that support research and
+> applications are welcome.
+Papers submitted to Ecological Applications
+> should be accessible to both scholars and practitioners.

 Long and rambling abstract that's a bit old now
 ===============================================